Analysis | Axing the Individual Mandate, Obamacare's Hated Heart: QuickTake

 The Background

 Both the individual mandate and the continuous coverage proposal address the same problem.
 In fact, liberals like to point out that the individual mandate was originally a conservative notion, proposed in 1989 by the Heritage Foundation, and that it was a key part of the health-care reform adopted in Massachusetts in 2006 under Republican Governor Mitt Romney.
 The idea was that without such a prod, any promise to guarantee coverage to those with pre-existing conditions would collapse in a “death spiral” as older, sicker enrollees push up premiums, leading ever more “young invincibles” to decide they can skip insurance, leading rates to rise even further.
 As a presidential candidate, Barack Obama opposed the individual mandate, then changed his mind as he prepared legislation in 2009.
 In 2012, four Supreme Court justices said that the mandate was justified under Congress’s power to regulate commerce and four called it unconstitutional.
 The deciding vote was cast by Chief Justice John Roberts, who upheld it not under the commerce clause but as part of Congress’s power to tax.
-The bill passed by the House in May to repeal and replace Obamacare called for ending the mandate but allowing insurers to charge higher premiums to people buying coverage who had gone without it for more than two months.
+In 2015, more than 19 million people either claimed an exemption from the mandate or paid a penalty for not having insurance — more than the 11.7 million who signed up for private coverage under the law that year.
+About 6.5 million people paid an average $470 penalty for not having insurance, the Internal Revenue Service said.

 The Argument

-Republicans have attacked the mandate as a government intrusion into private decisions: If a law could require you to buy insurance, they asked, what else could the government force you to buy?
-They also argue that ending the penalty would represent a tax cut for many low-income people, citing Internal Revenue Service data from tax year 2015 showing that 79 percent of households that paid the penalty earned less than $50,000 a year.
-Democrats defended the mandate as necessary to prevent so-called free riding: If insurers can’t refuse to cover pre-existing conditions, some people won’t pay for insurance until they’re sick.
-Others think the mandate’s impact in both directions is overblown: Analysts at S&P Global Ratings estimated in November that repealing it would mean only about 3 million to 5 million more people without health insurance in 2027, and government savings of just $60 billion to $80 billion.
+Republicans had always attacked the mandate as a government intrusion into private decisions: If a law could require you to buy insurance, they asked, what else could the government force you to buy?
+They also argued that ending the penalty would represent a tax cut for many low-income people, citing IRS data from tax year 2015 showing that 79 percent of households that paid the penalty earned less than $50,000 a year.
+Democrats defended the mandate as necessary to prevent so-called free riding, since if insurers can’t refuse to cover pre-existing conditions, some people won’t pay for insurance until they’re sick.
+Others think the mandate’s impact in both directions is overblown.
+Analysts at S&P Global Ratings estimated in November that repealing it would mean only about 3 million to 5 million more people without health insurance in 2027, and government savings of just $60 billion to $80 billion.
 In their view, the carrot of government subsidies has proven more important than the mandate’s stick.
+After the tax bill passed, Trump said that Republicans have “essentially repealed Obamacare,” adding that the party will “come up with something that will be much better” than the mandate.

 Caroline Chen contributed to an earlier version of this article.